AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 To make the best use of fragments in your workflows:

-* Create your own fragments - Create visual fragments, either from scratch or by saving content as fragment anytime from the visual content editor.
+* _Create your own fragments_ - Create visual fragments, either from scratch or by saving content as fragment anytime from the visual content editor.
-* Reuse your fragments - Use them as many times as needed in your content.
+* _Reuse your fragment_s - Use them as many times as needed in your content.

 ## Visual fragments